Cardinal-Cryptography/AlephBFT/docs/src/aleph_bft_api.md

 ```

 Here `NetworkData` is a type representing possible network messages for the AlephBFT protocol.
 For the purpose of implementing the Network trait what matters the most is that they implement the `Encode` and `Decode` traits, i.e., allow for serialization/deserialization thus can be treated as byte arrays if that is more convenient.
 The `NodeIndex` type represents node indices, i.e., a number between `0` and `N-1`.

+Additionally `NetworkData` implements a `included_data` method which returns all the `Data` that might end up ordered as a result of this message being passed to AlephBFT.
+The implementation of `Network` should ensure that the user system is ready to have that `Data` be ordered.
+In the case of `Data` only representing actual data being ordered (e.g. hashes of blocks of transactions), this means ensuring data availability before passing the messages on.

 The `send` and `broadcast` methods have straightforward semantics: sending a message to a single or to all the nodes. `next_event` is an asynchronous method for receiving messages from other nodes.